Scope Creep: Definition, Causes and How to Prevent It

 When deliverables are not clearly defined, stakeholders are not involved or supportive, or tasks turn out to be more complex than initially thought, a project can be at risk for scope creep.
 Part of a successful client-consultant relationship is proper management of the scope of a project.

 When running an efficient business, it is important to manage and avoid scope creep.
-While it’s not uncommon for a client to request additions or changes to a project, and saying ‘yes’ can be an automatic reaction, that extra work can quickly add up and lead your project into the scope creep.
+While it’s not uncommon for a client to request additions or changes to a project, and saying ‘yes’ can be an automatic reaction, that extra work can quickly add up and lead your project into scope creep.

 Scope management is a key element of the client-consultant relationship.
 Scope creep can lead to missed deadlines, overrun budgets, and client dissatisfaction.